Texas Road Signs 101: Study for the Driving Test

 Regulatory Signs

 You’ve probably seen these Texas road signs every day of your life.
 For example, stop signs fall into the regulatory category.
 Always be aware of these signs and adhere to them to avoid accidents and other issues like tickets.
 In the state of Texas, regulatory signs are often octagon, triangle, and vertical-rectangle shaped.
-They always provide a specific instruction, such as speed limit, one-way street direction, and parking signs.
+They always provide specific instructions, such as speed limit, one-way street directions, and parking signs.

 Warning Signs

-Lane Closure : This sign will likely be orange as it relates to construction.
-It will say in bold print what specific lane(s) are closed.
+Lane Closure: This sign will likely be orange due to construction.
+It will say in bold print which specific lane(s) are closed.
 Make sure you are driving in the correct lane.

 Guide Signs

-3-2_Route_Signs_Independent_Mounting In ancient times, people didn’t have much to help guide them on their journeys.
+In ancient times, people didn’t have much to help guide them on their journeys.
 Lucky for you, there are signs everywhere that can help you have a great driving experience.
-Guide signs horizontal rectangles and are usually green, blue, or brown .
+Guide signs horizontal rectangles and are usually green, blue, or brown.
 And give drivers information about the following:

 • Route markers